Hello and welcome to our Disability Access and Assistance Information pages.

 Can I have my camper van or caravan in the Accessible Campsite?

-Yes you can, however due to the long narrow nature of the accessible campsite, there are limitations on size.
+Yes you can, however due to the narrow shape of the accessible campsite, there are limitations on size.
 If you have a vehicle you know is larger than most, please let us know on the application form.
 Not doing so may mean you are unable to get into the campsite when you arrive.

 Where is your Accessible Campsite?